0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 For a guide to the bridging of BYOC with the bridge's UI see [here](byoc-and-gas.md)

 A Partisia Blockchain [account](create-an-account.md) holds the necessary information enabling the user to perform transactions.
 Among other fields the account state includes a balance of BYOC.
 Users can transfer BYOC between accounts internally on PBC, we call this BYOC transfer.
-However, it is also possible to transfer BYOC from and to other chains, we call this action bridging.
+It is also possible to transfer BYOC from and to other chains, we call this action bridging.

 ## How does the bridge work

-The basic idea behind the bridge is double bookkeeping, always maintaining a record of the BYOC funds both on PBC and on the coin's native chain.
+The basic idea behind the bridge is to move liquid cryptocurrencies to and from PBC.
+To deposit funds on PBC from a foreign chain the coins are locked on an oracle contract on the foreign chain.
+A deposit oracle consisting of three nodes on PBC monitors this contract.
+When the oracle nodes confirm that the funds are locked on the relevant contract the oracle nodes can sign the minting of equivalent funds on PBC called BYOC (bring your own coin).
+The BYOC essentially works as IOUs that can only be created when the equal sum of mony is locked on the chain where the deposit comes from.
+Withdrawal is the opposite operation.
+The BYOCs are first burned on PBC, then when the withdrawal oracle nodes confirm this, the sign for the funds to be unlocked from the contract on the native chain.
 To use the bridge you must have an account on PBC and on the chain which coins you want to deposit or withdraw.
 You must have a wallet to sign transactions on both chains that you are interacting with.
 In the following examples we will assume, that you are trying to bridge ETH.
 The method used for other BYOCs is the same.
 Currently, BYOCs include ETH, Matic, Binance Coin and USDC.
+There is a detailed description below, describing which contracts and invocations are used for deposits and withdrawals.

 ### Make a deposit